 Whether you are renovating your existing home or looking to build a new, one of the biggest decisions you will make is how to insulate.
-For years, many in the industry have used the classic fiberglass insulation, however, there are a lot more options to consider.
+For years, many in the industry have used classic fiberglass insulation, however, there are a lot more options to consider.
 Today we thought we would cover the most popular options on the market today!

 Commonly known as the pink “stuff” fiberglass (batt) insulation was predominately, the insulation of choice for homeowners.
-Over the years, the product has gotten a bad rap for having glass fibers, but manufacturers have come a long way and have reformulated how it’s made and include up to 40% recycled content.
+Over the years, the product has gotten a bad rap for having glass fibers.
+But manufacturers have come a long way and have reformulated how it’s made and include up to 40% recycled content.
 The R-value per inch ranges from 2.9-3.8.
-Although it doesn’t dominate the market as much today due to other more efficient options, it is an easy do-it-yourself option that is also the most cost-effective.
+Although it doesn’t dominate the market as much today because of other more efficient options, it is an easy do-it-yourself option that is also the most cost-effective.
 It comes in rolls and can install quickly and easily.
-One downside to this insulation is that its fibers can cause skin irritation, so if you will install yourself, wear long sleeves.
+One downside to this insulation is that its fibers can cause skin irritation.
+If you plan to install it yourself, wear long sleeves.
 Fiberglass insulation is most commonly used in conventional stick frame construction, where there are standard studs.

 Dense Pack Cellulose

 Dense pack cellulose insulation is the most eco-friendly insulation and is made up primarily of recycled paper fiber, usually post-consumer waste.
 Many consumers choose this because it’s the greenest option with recycled content.
 It offers a mid-range R-value per inch, an R4.
 You can still achieve a high R-value wall and roof though, it will just require more, but this also means your wall and roof cavity will need the space for it.
 For example, if you go with a 2×6 wall, it can achieve only an R21.
 But, if you are building new and can go with 2×8 or 2×10 for your wall or roof, you can easily increase the insulation.

 Spray Foam Insulation